emsesp/EMS-ESP32/README.md

   - https://github.com/patvdleer/nefit-client-python
   - https://github.com/marconfus/ha-nefit
   - https://github.com/robertklep/nefit-easy-core
-- Add support for a temperature sensor on the circuit (DS18B20)
 - Improve detection of Heating Off without checking for selFlowTemp (selected flow temperature)
 - Split MQTT into smaller chunks.
 Now the messages can be up to 600 bytes which may cause issues.
+Preferably make the items configurable.

 ## Your Comments and Feedback